Pittsburgh Steelers: Fight songs

-The Steelers have no official fight song, but many fan versions of "Here We Go Steelers" and the "Steelers Polka" (the latter a parody of "Pennsylvania Polka") by ethnic singer Jimmy Pol, both originating in the 1970s, have been recorded.
+The Steelers have no official fight song, but many fan versions of "Steelers Polka" (a parody of "Pennsylvania Polka") by ethnic singer Jimmy Pol, both originating in the 1970s, have been recorded.
 Since 1994, the song "Here We Go" by local singer Roger Wood has been popular among fans.
 Since 2002, the 1979 Styx song "Renegade" is played near the end of the third quarter or the start of the fourth quarter at the start of a defensive stand to rally the crowd, featuring a compilation of recent Steelers defensive highlights.
 Another song from hometown rapper Wiz Khalifa, "Black and Yellow", which is an ode to growing up in Pittsburgh, is also a standard part of the Steelers home game experience.

 Cheerleaders

-The Steelers were the first NFL team to have a cheerleading squad, they were known as the Steelerettes.
-Their run only lasted from 1961 to 1969.
-To this day, they were the only cheerleaders the team had in their history.
+The Steelers were the first NFL team to have a cheerleading squad.
+Known as the Steelerettes, their run lasted only from 1961 to 1969.

 Basketball

 During the offseason, the Steelers have long participated in charity basketball games throughout Western Pennsylvania and neighboring areas.
 The games usually feature six active players as well as their player-coach playing against a group of local civic leaders.
 The players, whose participants aren't announced until the day of the game, sign free autographs for fans during halftime.